 A puppy’s diet greatly affects his bowel movement.
-Food with insufficient fiber will produce dog stools that are smaller, denser, sticky, and difficult to pass.
+Food with insufficient fiber will produce smaller, denser dog stools that are difficult to pass.

-Other diet-related factors that affect your dog’s digestive processes include highly processed dog treats and other dog consumable products with very little fiber, rawhide chews, and sudden dietary changes.
-The combined effect of all these can lead to dog constipation as well as other health problems.
+Other diet-related factors that affect your dog’s digestive processes include sudden dietary changes and highly processed dog treats, and other dog consumable products with very little fiber.

 Lack of clean freshwater can also lead to dehydration and constipation.
 That is why it is important to watch out for dry and hard stools that your dog finds hard to expel.

-Before you start giving your pup more liquid, first be certain that dehydration is actually the underlying cause.
-Otherwise, this will prove to be futile or even generate another concern if there is another problem.
+Before you start giving your pup more liquid, be certain that dehydration is the underlying cause.
+Otherwise, this will prove futile or even generate another concern if there is another problem.

 Lack of Adequate Exercise and Stress

-If you are housebreaking or crate training your pup and he does not potty while you are out, he may try to hold it in for a period of time.
-This results in the colon slowing down and the feces getting hard and hard to pass.
+Also, if you are housebreaking or crate training your pup and he does not potty while you are out, he may try to hold it in for a period of time.
+This results in the colon slowing down and the feces getting harder to pass.

 In most cases, this situation will resolve on its own as your puppy adjusts to his current circumstances.
 But, if constipation persists beyond two days, consider bringing your dog to see a vet.

-Certain medications administered to dogs to treat other conditions have caused constipation as a side effect.
-They include those used to treat diarrhea that slows down the intestinal tract, anti-histamines for allergies, and opioids for pain.
+Certain canine medications have caused constipation as a side effect.
+These include those used to treat diarrhea that slows the intestinal tract, anti-histamines for allergies, and opioids for pain.

-If you think that a specific medication is causing your puppy’s constipation, cease administration immediately, and consult your veterinarian.
+If you think a specific medication is causing your puppy’s constipation, immediately cease administration, and consult your veterinarian.

 It is also necessary that before you give him any drug, even over-the-counter ones, you should clarify the possible adverse effects with your vet first.

-Effects of anesthesia administered during surgery plus lack of activity during the recovery period slow down your puppy’s digestive system.
+Effects of anesthesia administered during surgery and lack of activity during recovery slow down your puppy’s digestive system.
 A spay, neuter surgery, or treatment for a traumatic injury may contribute to this case.

 Kidney disease causes too much water to be absorbed from the stool, leaving it dry and hard.
 Tumors, hernias, anatomical defects in the colon or rectum, and infections, to name a few, create obstructions that affect the passing of waste out of the body.
 It makes them frequently strain in attempts to defecate, so it is often confused with constipation.